 End-of-Grade (EOG) assessments are given to all students in grades 3-8 and are designed to measure a student's mastery of grade-level standards outlined in the North Carolina Standard Course of Study.
 Students are tested in three subject areas: Reading (grades 3-8), Mathematics (grades 3-8), and Science (grades 5 & 8).
 Students that score a level 4 or 5 are considered college and career ready (CCR).
 In 2021-22, 28.5% of CMS students in grades 3-8 were college and career ready in reading on the EOG assessment.
 Reading college and career readiness rates in CMS are the same as the prior year.
 In math, 34.8% of CMS students in grades 3-8 were college and career ready, an 8.8 percentage point increase from the prior year.
-In science, 56.4% of CMS students in grades 5 and 8 were college and career ready and career ready.
+In science, 56.4% of CMS students in grades 5 and 8 were college and career ready in 2021-22, a 7.7 percentage point increase from the prior year.